oktadev/okta-dac-docs/docs/setup/README.md

 # Install Dependencies

-The BYOB project will need to install custom serverless components within AWS and also refer to entities defined within the Okta tenant.
-BYOB leverages `terraform` and `serverless` to setup all the infrastructure as code.
+The [okta-dac](https://github.com/oktadeveloper/okta-dac) and [byob-dashboard](https://github.com/oktadeveloper/byob-dashboard) projects will need to install custom serverless components within AWS and also refer to entities defined within the Okta tenant.
+These projects leverage `terraform` and `serverless` to setup all the infrastructure as code.

 ## Install Terraform